Sunday Summer Reading Series

 Noor Bhangu (August 16, 2020)

 Noor Bhangu is a curator and scholar, whose practice employs cross-cultural encounters to interrogate issues of diaspora and indigeneity in post- and settler-colonial contexts.
 Through curatorial intervention, she hopes to involve politics of history, memory and materiality to problematize dominant histories and strategies of presentation.
-She completed her BA in the History of Art and her MA in Cultural Studies: Curatorial Practices at the University of Winnipeg.
-In 2018, she began her PhD in Communication and Culture at Ryerson and York University in Tkaronto, Toronto.
+Her curatorial work has been programmed at School of Art Gallery, Gallery 1C03, and La Maison de artistes visuels de francophones in Winnipeg, as well as Latitude 53 in Edmonton, Galerie AMU in Prague and Somos in Berlin.
+She is currently working on a three-project exhibition on the history of Islamic Ornament, the first of which will open at Stride Gallery, Calgary in Summer 2021.

 Brit Bachmann (August 23, 2020)